Frequently Asked Questions (FAQ)

 Can I arrange to have my wedding, business meeting or family reunion at a state park in Florida?

 Special events are permitted at Florida State Parks.
-Please check with the park of your choice for special details and arrangements.
+Please check with your park of your choice for special details.

 Can I fish at state parks?
 Do I need a fishing license?